Timeline of Sikh or Hindu Wedding in Canada

 - Baraat takes about 30 to 45 mins before the ceremony

-- Bride usually comes to the ceremony location about 15-20 minutes before the Baraat starts
+- The bride usually comes to the ceremony location about 15-20 minutes before the Baraat starts

 - If there is a horse involved for this ceremony, then add an additional 15 mins